This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 A Winner of a Dinner.

-- Originally it’s a Yemeni recipe, but it’s so delicious that it permanently migrated to Turkey, Levant, & Egypt and became a household recipe.
+And you’re 100% correct!
+This dish is originally a Yemeni recipe, but it’s so delicious and popular, that it migrated to Turkey, Levant, & Egypt and become a regular household recipe.
 Therefore in my humble opinion, it’s an Eastern Mediterranean dish now!

-- The Trademark taste of mandi is it smoky essence from the tandoor oven.
-Home cooks use a red piece of charcoal, oil, and a small heatproof bowl to recreate this flavour.
+The Trademark taste of mandi is its smoky essence from the tandoor oven.
+However, I don’t know many people who have access to a traditional tandoor oven.
+So instead home cooks use a red piece of charcoal, oil, and a small heatproof bowl to recreate this flavour.

 - Black peppercorns

-Chicken Mandi is not at all difficult to master, so don’t let it intimidate you.
+Chicken Mandi may seem challenging to make, but the truth is told, it isn’t difficult to master, so don’t let it intimidate you.

 The perfect Chicken Mandi is as easy as: